SikuliX/SikuliX-Docs/src/main/resources/docs/source/textandocr.rst

 Working with text and using OCR features
 ========================================

+`Special Info for SikuliX version 2 (incl. features under developement and/or evaluation) <https://github.com/RaiMan/SikuliX1/wiki/How-to-get-the-best-from-OCR-and-text-features>`_

+ **Switch to another language**

-These are the steps to **switch to another language** than the standard english (eng):
+These are the steps to switch to another language than the standard english (eng):

-Find the folder ``SikulixTesseract/tessdata`` in your SikuliX <app-data> folder (see docs)
+Step 1: Find the folder ``SikulixTesseract/tessdata`` in your SikuliX <app-data> folder (see docs)

-Download the languages needed from `Tesseract languages version 3 <https://github.com/tesseract-ocr/tessdata/tree/3.04.00>`_ (only the files with .traineddata)
+Step 2: Download the languages needed from `Tesseract languages <https://github.com/tesseract-ocr/tessdata>`_ (only the files with .traineddata)

+For SikuliX version 2.0.x+ we use the files for Tesseract 4 (preferably those from **tessdata_fast**)

+For earlier Versions up to 1.1.3 use the files for Tesseract 3 (no longer supported).

-Put the .traineddata files into the tessdata folder (step 1.)
+Step 3: Put the .traineddata files into the tessdata folder (Step 1)

 In your script say before using OCR features::